ArneBachmann/sos/README.md

 ## Latest Changes ##
-- Version 1.4 release on 2018-02-xx:
+- Version 1.4 release on 2018-02-17:
-    - [Feature 182](https://github.com/ArneBachmann/sos/issues/182) Introduces automatic upgrade for metadata format, making manual migration of previous and future releases obsolete
+    - [Bug 167](https://github.com/ArneBachmann/sos/issues/167) Accidentally crawling file tree and all revisions on status
+    - [Bug 190](https://github.com/ArneBachmann/sos/issues/190) Changes not computed in `sos online`
+    - [Enhancement 75](https://github.com/ArneBachmann/sos/issues/75) Better progress indicators during `sos commit` and other operations
+    - [Enhancement 133](https://github.com/ArneBachmann/sos/issues/133) Now showing entire repository compression advantage after `sos offline` and `sos commit`
+    - [Enhancement 171](https://github.com/ArneBachmann/sos/issues/171) Display target end-of-line type in `sos diff`
+    - [Enhancement 179, 180](https://github.com/ArneBachmann/sos/issues/180) SOS now creates backups from metadata files and dump files automatically
+    - [Enhancement 186](https://github.com/ArneBachmann/sos/issues/186) Option to ignore leading and trailing white space in `sos diff` (not useful for `sos update`, though)
+    - [Enhancement 187](https://github.com/ArneBachmann/sos/issues/187) By default, text in `sos diff` is cut at the end of the (right-hand) terminal border, with the option switch `--wrap` to retain the old behaviour (wrapping text around)
+    - [Enhancement 191](https://github.com/ArneBachmann/sos/issues/191) Allow to make the behavior of the `sos status` command configurable via `useChangesCommand=yes` to either show file tree status (the new default, mirroring the behaviour of SVN and Git), or display the repository and branches status (while having `sos changes` for file tree status instead, especially for people coming from Fossil)
+    - [Enhancement 192](https://github.com/ArneBachmann/sos/issues/192) Reduced lines of code by relying on latest enhancements in Coconut (e.g. `typing` imports), plus removing obsolete code
     - [Feature 181](https://github.com/ArneBachmann/sos/issues/181) Introduces experimental code for very fast branching.
-Use `sos branch [<name> [<message>]] --last --fast` for instant branching using only a reference to the parent on the new branch.
+Use `sos branch [<name> [<message>]] --last --fast` for instant branching that uses only a reference to the parent branch instead of copying each file.
 This feature goes a step into the direction of Git and introduces complexity into the code base, but was seen as essential to not stand in the way of the developer.
-The burden of copying revisions to dependant branches is delayed to the point in time when the parent branch is destroyed, assuming that destroying a branch is much less often used than branching
+The burden of copying revisions to dependant branches is delayed to when the parent branch is destroyed, assuming that destroying a branch is an action  much less often used than branching
-    - [Enhancement 192](https://github.com/ArneBachmann/sos/issues/192) Reduced lines of code by relying on latest enhancements in Coconut (e.g. `typing` imports), plus removing obsolete code
-    - [Enhancement 191](https://github.com/ArneBachmann/sos/issues/191) Allow to make the behavior of the `status` command configurable via `useChangesCommand=yes` to either show file tree status (the new default, mimicking SVN and Git) or the repository and branches status (sticking to use `changes` for file tree status instead, for people coming from Fossil)
+    - [Feature 182](https://github.com/ArneBachmann/sos/issues/182) Introduces automatic upgrade for metadata format, making manual migration steps of previous and any future releases obsolete
+    - [Feature 183](https://github.com/ArneBachmann/sos/issues/183) SOS now recognizes and displays renames and file moves inside the repository.
+The underlying add/remove file behaviour is unchanged, but the user sees a *moved* notification for `sos changes` and `sos commit`
 - Version 1.3 release on 2018-02-10:
-    - [Bug 167](https://github.com/ArneBachmann/sos/issues/167) Accidentally crawling file tree and all revisions on status
     - [Enhancement 152, 162](https://github.com/ArneBachmann/sos/issues/152) PEP528/529 compatibility: Now working with any console encoding and file system encoding on Windows (at least with Python 3.6+)
     - [Enhancement 163](https://github.com/ArneBachmann/sos/issues/163) Rewrite of changeset handling to avoid problems when re-adding files deleted in previous revision
     - [Enhancement 164](https://github.com/ArneBachmann/sos/issues/164) Little improvement for `sos config`
     - [Enhancement 165](https://github.com/ArneBachmann/sos/issues/164) Little improvement for `sos config add`
     - [Enhancement 168](https://github.com/ArneBachmann/sos/issues/168) Don't stop switching if changes are same as live modifications
     - [Feature 64](https://github.com/ArneBachmann/sos/issues/64) Added blacklisting for tracking patterns (e.g. to except single files or reduce scope of globs).
-Migration from older repositories: Add a `, []` at the end of each branch info inside `.sos/.meta`, e.g. modify
+For manual migration from older repositories: Add a `, []` at the end of each branch info inside `.sos/.meta`, e.g. modify

         `[0, 1518275599353, "trunk", true, []]`

         to

-        `[0, 1518275599353, "trunk", true, [], []]` (not the additional trailing `, []`)
+        `[0, 1518275599353, "trunk", true, [], []]` (note the additional trailing `, []`)
     - Downloads so far: 2500
 - Version 1.2 released on 2018-02-04:
     - [Bug 135, 145](https://github.com/ArneBachmann/sos/issues/135) Fixes a bug showing ignored files as deleted